Frequently Asked Questions

 What is an Associate Registered Nutritionist?

-An Associate Registered Nutritionist has a Bachelor degree or postgraduate qualification in human nutrition and at least one year of work experience in the nutrition field, and are under the guidance of a professional mentor approved by the Nutrition Society of New Zealand.
+An Associate Registered Nutritionist has a Bachelor degree or postgraduate qualification in human nutrition and are under the guidance of a professional mentor approved by the Nutrition Society of New Zealand, as they work towards full Registration.

 What does a Registered Nutritionist do?